 The drivers of both the truck and bus were killed, along with seven other people on the bus.

-The 44 students on the bus, many of them from the Los Angeles area, were headed to Humboldt State University in northern California.
+The students from the Los Angeles area of southern California were headed to Humboldt State University in northern California.

-A statement on the university's website says three buses - two from Los Angeles and one from Fresno - were carrying the students to the campus.
+According to a statement on the university's website, three buses - two from Los Angeles and one from Fresno - were carrying the students to the campus.
 The two buses not involved in the accident have arrived on campus where the students have been placed in dormitories.

 The university says the students took the long ride north to participate in Preview Plus, a 20-year-old program that brings low-income and first-generation prospective college students from the Los Angeles and San Francisco areas to Humboldt's campus.